liamgreenhill/liamnugent.me/posts/thinking-different-about-the-app-store-review-process.md

 Apple say that they need to insist that everyone must use their payment infrastructure because they need to make some money from the App Store.
 “That’s how Apple supports and pays for its work on the platform”, so says the app store reviewer according to the comments in the Protocol article.

 When I read that, it nagged away at me and I realised why.
-As an Apple Developer, I pay my annual subscription of $99 presumably to _support and pay for its work on the platform_.
+As an Apple developer account holder, I pay my annual subscription of $99 presumably to _support and pay for its work on the platform_.

 **If the income from developer account fees isn’t enough to cover their costs, why don't Apple increase the cost of the developer account fee?**